 We know that making college affordable is a priority for every family.
-In Financial Aid 101, our Financial Aid experts explain how easy it is to earn a scholarship to Bellarmine (we award one to every admitted student), break down the financial aid behind the FAFSA, and answer your questions about college cost and value.
+In Financial Aid 101, our Financial Aid experts explain how easy it is to earn a scholarship to Bellarmine (we award one to every admitted student), break down the financial aid behind the FAFSA and answer your questions about college cost and value.

 Nursing Information Session

-This session is designed to provide you with information on one of our most popular academic areas of interest, Nursing.
-Faculty members will describe the curriculum and admission requirements for our 4-year BSN degree, highlighting students’ extensive clinical experiences and job placement after graduation.
+Nursing faculty members will describe the curriculum and admission requirements for our 4-year BSN degree, highlighting students’ extensive clinical experiences and job placement after graduation.

 A first-generation student is one for whom neither parent has completed a degree at a four-year college or university.
 If this is you, please join us for your first workshop session of the day!
 Our current students will introduce you to the Pioneer Scholars Program, our unique freshman year experience designed specifically for first-generation students.
 One of the largest programs on campus (each year, approximately 250 first-generation students join our freshman class), Pioneer Scholars offers you great support and direction as you transition to life at BU.